Medicare Out-of-Pocket Costs

 - the first is called the Qualified Medicare Beneficiary program or QMB;

-- the third is the Qualified Individual 1 program or QI-1.
+- and the third is the Qualified Individual 1 program or QI-1.

 These programs are funded by the feds and the state.
-They all pay for Medicare out-of-pocket costs for people who are eligible.
+They all pay for Medicare out-of-pocket costs for people who are eligible, including costs associated with the Medicare drug programs.

 Jim: Are these programs the same as Medicaid.

-Howard: No, they are not.
-It can get a bit confusing because you need to apply for these programs through the state Medicaid program.
+Howard: Yes and No. It can get a bit confusing because you do need to apply for these programs through the state Medicaid program but must also have Medicare.
 I think of them as a hybrid programs.

 Jim: And if you qualify for Medicaid?